Chili Paste from Around the World

 Does chili paste need to be refrigerated?

 Chili paste should be refrigerated to keep it longer.
 Even if the chili paste has a low pH, it runs the risk of spoiling if kept outside of the refrigerator.
 It is best if kept in a closed container in the fridge.
+It is best frozen for long term storage.

 - If you’re ever in a bind and have run out of chili paste, here is a list of chili paste substitutes, which include hot sauce, tomato paste and other suggestions.